CriticalMassUK/redmine-basecamp-theme/README.md

-A Basecame theme for Redmine.
+A Basecamp theme for Redmine.

-Thanks to Henry Todd for patches.
+This fork features slight cosmetic tweaks including a glorious magenta header.

 INSTALL
 -------